 Chiefs, Edwards-Helaire run away with 26-17 win over Bills

 ORCHARD PARK, N.Y.
-(AP) — Clyde Edwards-Helaire showed new teammate Le’Veon Bell and the rest of the NFL how dominant the Kansas City Chiefs’ running attack is already.
+(AP) — Patrick Mahomes didn’t mind taking a back seat to rookie Clyde Edwards-Helaire and the Kansas City Chiefs’ running attack.

-The rookie had 161 yards rushing and Patrick Mahomes threw two touchdown passes to Travis Kelce, leading the Chiefs to a 26-17 win over the Buffalo Bills on Monday night in a game that was originally scheduled for last Thursday.
+With the Buffalo Bills working hard to limit deep throws by the strong-armed Mahomes, he gladly kept handing off the ball, and Kansas City beat Buffalo 26-17 on Monday night in a game that was originally scheduled for last Thursday.

+“You know my nature, I want to throw it deep every time.
+We want to go down and throw these long touchdowns,” said Mahomes, the 2018 MVP.
+“But if teams are going to play us like this, we’ve got to show we can run the football.”

+Edwards-Helaire has already chatted with the veteran Bell and is excited to team up.

+“Another guy coming in, another piece to the puzzle.
+For me, we can only go up,” Edwards-Helaire said.
+“Anything I can do to pick his brain and gain knowledge from, I’m there for it.”

-Mahomes finished 21 of 26 for 225 yards.
-His first scoring toss to Kelce was the 90th of his career in his 37th game, breaking the NFL record for fewest games to 90 TD passes.
+Mahomes finished 21 of 26 for 225 yards with two touchdowns, both to tight end Travis Kelce.
+His first touchdown was the 90th of his career in his 37th game, breaking the NFL record for fewest games to 90 TD passes.
 Hall of Famer Dan Marino had the previous mark at 40 games.

-Darrel Williams scored on 13-yard run to cap a nearly eight-minute, 82-yard drive that gave the Chiefs a 20-10 lead with 1:18 left in the third quarter, effectively sealing the game.

 The Chiefs are off to a their third 5-1 start in four seasons, and they bounced back from a sloppy 40-32 loss to the Las Vegas Raiders on Oct.
 11.